peterlidee/dive-in-next-13-tests/blog/4.combined/combined.md

 We spent some of our time in this chapter trying to figure out how to test if a component is a client or a server component.
 We found a flawed but usable method.

-We then made 4 test: a statically rendered client and server component and a dynamically rendered client and server component;
+We then made 4 test: a statically rendered client and server component and a dynamically rendered client and server component.

 Every chapter till now was pretty much a setup for the following chapters where we will look into more practical thing like nesting and passing props but also _quirky_ details.
 I will walk you through all of these using examples.